Backpacking Africa: Overland Travel from South Africa to Tanzania

 Note: I recently heard the Look Out Cafe had a fire and burned down.
 I don’t know the extent of the damage so be aware this may impact your plans to go there.

-Pro tip: Bring lots of cash into Zimbabwe or you may end up bonafide broke like me.
-The card machine at the border wasn’t working so I blew virtually all the cash I had on the visa.
-I was lucky because my hotel (I stayed at Victoria Falls Rest Camp) took credit card and the restaurants I went to took credit card, so I highly recommend taking USD into Zimbabwe with you.
+Pro tip: Bring lots of cash into Zimbabwe or you may end up bonafide broke like I did.
+The card machine at the border wasn’t working so I blew virtually all the cash I had on my tourist visa.
+I was lucky because my hotel (I stayed at Victoria Falls Rest Camp) took credit card and the restaurants I went to took credit card, but I highly recommend taking USD into Zimbabwe with you.

 Zambia (Week 4)

-Cross into Zambia via the bridge and head to Livingstone, the epicentre of all things adventure!
-Though you can see the falls and try adrenaline-inducing activities from both sides of the Zambezi, I personally think the Zimbabwean side is better to see the falls and the Zambian side is better for activity options.
+Cross into Zambia via the pedestrian bridge and head to Livingstone, the epicentre of all things adventure!
+You can see the falls and try adrenaline-inducing activities from both sides of the Zambezi river, but I personally think the Zimbabwean side is better to see the falls and the Zambian side is better for activity options.

 Stay at Fawlty Towers Lodge and have the staff help you organize your activities for a fair price.
-Soar over the falls in a microflight or find out why the Zambezi river is known as the world’s best rafting destination.
+I had them arrange this microflight for me.
+Soaring over the falls was one of the most majestic experiences ever!

 Note: the water levels change depending on the time of year and this will dictate what activities are available.
-In June when I visited, the water was too high for devil’s pool, Livingstone island and white-water rafting.
+In June when I visited, the water was too high to go to devil’s pool, Livingstone island and white-water rafting, which seriously sucked!
+I guess I will just have to return another time.

 From Livingstone, you can also explore the Mosi-oa-Tunya National Park, a UNESCO World Heritage Site.
 Here you can take a guided bush walk to see some of their 13 remaining white rhinos up close and learn about the park’s conservation efforts.

 Take a bus from Livingstone to Lusaka, the urban hub of Zambia.
 Rest your weary backpacking soul with a beer by Lusaka Backpacker’s pool or explore the city centre by foot.
 Though I didn’t personally visit the Lusaka National Park, I have read they only have one rhino and it is in a caged enclosure.
-I would highly recommend instead seeing the protected white rhinos at Mosi-oa-Tunya National Park, where they are free to roam the entire park.
+Instead, I would highly recommend seeing the protected white rhinos at Mosi-oa-Tunya National Park near Livingstone, where they are protected and free to roam the entire park.

 When you are ready to move onwards, take a bus from Lusaka to Lilongwe.
 If you aren’t sure how to do this, refer to my border guide on how to get to Lilongwe from Zambia.